What is occupational therapy?

 Example 1

-Carl was paralyzed on one side after a stroke and it was difficult for him to speak.
+Carl was paralyzed on one side of his body after a stroke and it was difficult for him to speak.
 He has already made major progress with physical therapy and speech therapy – but he can’t use his right arm like he could before and he is very unsteady on his feet.
 So he needs to use a walker.

 Example 2